>

 How much does it cost to fix a rusty exhaust pipe?

-Thankfully, exhausts are bolted to the engine, with rubber mounts holding them to the body.
-This means they are generally very easy for a garage to replace.
+Thankfully, exhausts are bolted to the engine and held by rubber mounts, making them easy for a garage to replace.

-Suspension arms, springs and shock absorbers are also subject to road water, dirt, and salt.
-Older or high-mileage cars therefore can experience higher levels of rust in these areas.
+Suspension arms, springs and shock absorbers are subject to road water, dirt, and salt.
+Older or high-mileage cars can experience higher levels of rust in these areas.

 What causes the suspension to rust?